 1. Online Assessment & Testing Platform

-It offered the integrated functionality, scientific foundation and brand aesthetics Amplitude so strongly desired; an essentiality to maintain consistent user experience across its online properties.
+It offered the integrated functionality, scientific foundation and brand aesthetics they so strongly desired; an essentiality to maintain consistent user experience across its online properties.

 2. Advanced Web Proctoring Platform

-In evaluating Mettl as a partner, Amplitude was largely impressed with the former’s advanced web proctoring platform, which remotely authenticated users, prevented cheating, impersonation, and any other activities of the kind – cases that would compromise the integrity of any assessment.
+In evaluating Mettl as a partner, they were largely impressed with the former’s advanced web proctoring platform, which remotely authenticated users, prevented cheating, impersonation, and any other activities of the kind – cases that would compromise the integrity of any assessment.

 3. The Mettl Simulator